Republic, Washington: Hot Air Line

 The Spokane and British Columbia Railway, originally the Republic and Kettle Valley Railway, was a short lived standard-gauge private rail company based out of Republic operating between Republic, Grand Forks and Lynch Creek British Columbia.
 The line was locally known as the "Hot Air line".
 The line began operation in 1902 as the Republic and Kettle Valley Railway, before being bought out in 1916.
 The company was initially incorporated in 1901 with J. Stratton as president, with construction of the line between Republic and Danville, Washington at the United States-Canadian border being contracted to the Republic and Grand Forks Construction Company, itself owned by Stratton.
 The rail line paralleled the Great Northern spur line from Republic through Malo and Curlew, Washington to Danville.
 The northern line was initially surveyed by the Republic and Kettle River company, but they were forced to build on higher ground beyond the Great Northern land boundaries.
 On January 2, 1902, the railroad was also approved by the Secretary of the Interior to conduct surveying for a southern line though the Colville Indian Reservation along the Sanpoil River.

 Early entertainment

-During the early 1900's, Republic was home to a regional baseball team which traveled the northeast region playing other city teams such as those from Colville and Orient, Washington, plus Grand Forks, British Columbia.
+During the early 1900s, Republic was home to a regional baseball team which traveled the northeast region playing other city teams such as those from Colville and Orient, Washington, plus Grand Forks, British Columbia.
 The city also had a brass band which would play at events such as Fourth of July celebrations which it would host with the baseball club.
 The Kettle River Journal of Orient reported August 1913 that the Republic Theater had been purchased by a new owner who renovated and remodeled it.